Hi all! I can't believe it is already Thursday. This week has flown by.

 Before: White laminate counters that flowed up the wall to make a white laminate backsplash.

-What it looked like behind the laminate backsplash.
+This is what it looked like behind the laminate backsplash.

-Prepped wall then primed wall.
+I cleaned off any extra glue and bumps off the wall then primed wall.
 I primed to keep any previous paint color or glue from seeping through and staining the back of my tile.

 New window stool and trim added.
 Tile laid out and ready for install.